ufieeehw/IEEE2015/xmega/README.md

 If you need to do Initializations (ie for interrupts)
 * Put a function call to your initialization method in main.c's init() function.

+#How to Install Driver Code for Dummies
+1. Write your functions
+2. Create a .h file with the function prototypes
+3. Register a type in types.h (talk to Josh)
+4. Include part 2 in table.c
+5. Add your function to the array (same number as your type)
+6. Do you have initializations?
+If not, go to 9.
+7. Include part 2 in main.c
+8. Add your init function call to init() in the marked section.
+9. Congratulations, you've successfully installed your driver.

 Feel free to ask me (Josh) if you have any questions.